-Colonel Klein failed to sufficiently verify whether and how many civilians were in the vicinity of the tankers prior to the attack.
-The German government and military tried to protect Colonel Klein and the other responsible parties by covering up the consequences of the airstrike.
-In January 2016, with the help of ECCHR, Hanan submitted an individual communication to the ECtHR against the German government.
-In August 2019, after three years of written proceedings, the ECtHR decided to hear the case before its Grand Chamber.
+ECCHR assisted the case of Abdul Hanan, a father who lost his two sons, aged eight and twelve, in the attack.
+In January 2016, Hanan filed an individual complaint against the German government before the ECtHR.
+It argumed that Colonel Klein had failed to sufficiently verify whether and how many civilians were in the vicinity of the tankers prior to the attack.
+The German government and military moreover tried to protect Klein and the other responsible parties by covering up the consequences of the airstrike.

 German soldiers’ actions abroad must conform to legal requirements, and court proceedings to assess military action must be transparent and follow the rule of law.
 So far, the treatment of the Kunduz airstrike has failed to follow these principles.

 Q&A on the legal basis of the Kunduz case

 In the early hours of 4 September 2009, US fighter jets dropped two 500-pound bombs near the Kunduz River in northeastern Afghanistan.
 The bombs targeted a crowd of people and two tankers that had been hijacked by the Taliban.
 Reportedly more than 100 civilians, including children, were killed or injured.